Frequently Asked Questions

-The following are not necessarily required, but are recommended:
+The following are not necessarily required, but are highly recommended:

 - Web-cam (under some circumstances, a web-cam is required, more on that later)

 - Headset (VERY HIGHLY recommended to prevent your audio from causing echoes or feedback)

-- Q: How is combat handled?
-A: This will be handled via a free app that is available for IOS and Android.
-It will factor in all your combat bonuses to attacks and damage (including Critical hits).
-The DM will tell you the monster’s AC.
+- Q. How is combat handled?
+A. Via a free app available for IOS and Android.
+It factors in all your combat bonuses to attacks and damage (including Critical hits).
+The DM tells you the monster’s AC.
 If you hit that AC, when it’s your turn, tell the DM you either missed, or you hit and how much damage you did as indicated on the app.
 You do not need to tell the DM the result of each of your rolls, just hit/miss and damage, if applicable.
-As always, the DM will roll a d20 to determine whether or not the monster hit your character.
+As always, the DM rolls a d20 to determine whether or not the monster hit your character.

 - Q. Can I prepare my character ahead of time?
 A. Yes!
 In fact, it is required that you have your character equipped before the event starts.
 Please use the app referenced above.

-- Q: Will there be a mechanism to select, and work out classes, between the PUG, before the run?
+- Q. Is there a mechanism to select, and work out in advance which classes are going to be played?
 Many tokens are class specific and it would be great to have that worked out in advance.
 A. Yes.
 You can select your character class as soon as you purchase your ticket.
 Once you have your class claimed, you can use the app to equip your character.

 - Q. Are there pre-made characters in the app?
 A. Yes.
 Each class has a character pre-loaded that players can use for their character.
 Each class comes equipped with a nice colllection of virtual tokens.
 These tokens can also be changed or augmented by physical tokens you own.